 We hope you enjoy the 2022 photo album.
 Enjoy the smiling faces found in it!

-Are you looking for a 2023 charitable fitness resolution?
-Only 9 Team CCO guaranteed entry slots remain for the 2023 Bank of America Chicago Marathon (BACM)!
-Secure your spot today and become part of a dedicated team committed to providing shelter, meals, and wrap-around services for families and single adults experiencing homelessness!
+Are you looking for a 2025 charitable fitness resolution?
+Secure your spot today at the 2025 Bank of America Chicago Marathon and become part of a dedicated team committed to providing shelter, meals, and wrap-around services for families and single adults experiencing homelessness!

-Running for a charity is a great way to support a work you care about.
+“Running for a charity is a great way to support a work you care about.
 It opens the doors for friends and family to throw their support behind you for a good cause.”
 Click here to learn more about Ted Jindrich and his commitment to charitable fitness and CCO.
-A long-time Team CCO runner, and board member, Ted has participated in 14 marathons since 2015 and has raised thousands of dollars for CCO shelter guests.
+A long-time Team CCO runner, and board member, Ted has participated over 15 marathons since 2015 and has raised thousands of dollars for CCO shelter guests.

-Most of us haven’t run one marathon.
-That’s ok!
-Team CCO welcomes walkers, joggers, and seasoned runners to participate.
-Your charitable fitness and fundraising goals will make a difference in the day-to-day lives of families and individuals experiencing homelessness.
-People like Sandra found critical help at CCO.
+Most of us haven’t run one marathon—and that’s ok!
+Team CCO welcomes walkers, joggers, and seasoned runners to join, all united in charitable fitness and fundraising goals that directly impact families and individuals experiencing homelessness.
+Last year, funds raised through Team CCO provided nearly 2,000 nights of shelter and over 6,000 meals, a testament to the collective impact of each participant’s effort!
+These funds ensure that families like Sandra’s have shelter and wrap-around services.
 Click here to read about Sandra’s Path to Peace.
-Last year, funds raised through Team CCO provided nearly 2,000 nights of shelter and over 6,000 meals!

 Are you ready to join the team?
 Click here to visit the BACM Charity Team page.
 Once there, click the “Participate with this charity” button.
 Also, be sure to complete the Team CCO Participant Waiver form.
 See the image below for instructions.